Barbacoa08/Barbacoa08/README.md

 Is a desktop app for keeping track of where people live.
 I created this due to working for a global company and I couldn't find any other solution that did quite what I wanted.
 Plus, I wanted an excuse to play with [Tauri](https://tauri.app/).

-#### Tech Used

-[Tauri](https://tauri.app/), Rust, SvelteKit, TypeScript, Vite, CSS, PNPM, Cargo, ESLint, Prettier, JavaScript, ESM, GitHub, GitHub Actions
+_Tech Used_: [Tauri](https://tauri.app/), Rust, SvelteKit, TypeScript, Vite, CSS, PNPM, Cargo, ESLint, Prettier, JavaScript, ESM, GitHub, GitHub Actions

 ---